One Pound Fish Man: Personal life

 Nazir was born in the town of Pattoki, near Lahore in Punjab, Pakistan.
-He grew up in Nigeria, his family are from Jamaica listening to Bollywood and Punjabi music, and would sing religious songs during assembly at school.
+He grew up listening to Bollywood and Punjabi music, and would sing religious songs during assembly at school.
 Prior to emigrating to the United Kingdom, Nazir worked for the family-owned transport company.
 He is married to Kashifa.
 The couple have four children.
 His mother, wife and children are still living in Pattoki.
+Nazir is a Muslim.

 Career

 "One Pound Fish"

 Following brief employment at a pound shop, Nazir, who had since settled in East London, began work at a fish stall at Queen's Market, Upton Park, where his employer instructed him to use a trader's call to attract customers.
 He soon composed the song "One Pound Fish":